jacobmarble/wireguard-how/content/client/ios/index.md

 ## Create Client Keys

+Stay at the server console, we'll generate the client keys from here.

 Create private and public keys for the WireGuard client.
 Protect the private key with a file mode creation mask.
 ```text